Fast SceneScript: Fast and Accurate Language-Based 3D Scene Understanding via Multi-Token Prediction: Experiments

 \subsection{Datasets and Metrics}

-We train and evaluate on two indoor datasets, \ie, ASE~\cite{avetisyan2024SceneScript} and Structured3D~\cite{zheng2020structured3d} datasets.
-ASE~\cite{avetisyan2024SceneScript} comprises $100,000$ scenes.
-We randomly split it into $95,000$ for training, $2,500$ for validation, and $2,500$ for testing.
-For Structured3D~\cite{zheng2020structured3d}, we adopt its official split, which consists of $3,000$ training scenes and $250$ test scenes.
+Our method is trained and evaluated on two synthetic indoor datasets, ASE~\cite{avetisyan2024SceneScript} and Structured3D~\cite{zheng2020structured3d}, as well as the real-world SceneCAD dataset~\cite{avetisyan2020scenecad}.

+For layout estimation on ASE~\cite{avetisyan2024SceneScript}, we use $100$k scenes, randomly split into $95$k for training, $2.5$k for validation, and $2.5$k for testing.
+For object detection on ASE~\cite{avetisyan2024SceneScript}, bounding box annotations are not publicly available.
+We therefore adopt TR3D~\cite{DBLP:conf/icip/RukhovichVK23} from MMDetection3D~\cite{mmdet3d2020} to generate bounding box annotations by predicting bounding boxes on point clouds reconstructed from dense ground‑truth depth.
+We focus on the following object categories: cabinet, chair, table, sofa, and bed, which represent the most common objects in ASE.
+In total, $19$k scenes are used for training and $1$k scenes for evaluation.
+For Structured3D~\cite{zheng2020structured3d} and SceneCAD~\cite{avetisyan2020scenecad}, we use the official splits.

-To evaluate the effectiveness of our method, we adopt the average per-class F1-Score~\cite{DBLP:journals/corr/abs-2503-11806}.
-The F1-Score is computed at every 5cm interval from 0m to 1m.
+To evaluate the accuracy of our method for layout estimation, we adopt the average per-class F1-Score ~\cite{DBLP:journals/corr/abs-2503-11806}.
+The F1-Score is computed at every $5$cm interval from $0$m to $1$m.
 Additionally, we also report the mean F1-Score across the categories.
+For object detection, we use F1-Score at $0.25$ and $0.5$ IoU thresholds following~\cite{avetisyan2024SceneScript}.
 To evaluate efficiency, we use three metrics: (1) \emph{Param} — the number of learnable parameters in the language decoder.
 (2) \emph{Latency} — the average decoding time for predicting layout for a scene, measured on NVIDIA RTX 2080 Ti.
 (3) $\alpha$ — the average number of accepted tokens per decoder inference.